chand1012/cursorrules/README.md

 - Prefer `CREATE TABLE IF NOT EXISTS` over `CREATE TABLE`.
 - Use SQL syntax compatible with your database system (this template assumes PostgreSQL).
 ```

+## Converting to OpenHands

+[OpenHands](https://docs.all-hands.dev/) is another LLM Agentic Coding tool similar to Cursor, however it has the ability to be added to an existing [GitHub Repo as a GitHub Action](https://docs.all-hands.dev/modules/usage/how-to/github-action), meaning it can create PRs from Issues without ever having to clone the repo locally.
+This can especially be useful for repos that are either short on development staff, or fixing bugs in a repo that devs either don't have time for or don't want to deal with.

+OpenHands uses "[microagents](https://docs.all-hands.dev/modules/usage/prompting/microagents-repo)", which are effectively rules files.
+There is a `repo.md` file, which is basically the rules for the entire repo, from code style to any information about the project.
+These are stored in `.openhands/microagents`.
+The installer script will prompt you and ask if you want to copy the Cursor rules files into the OpenHands microagents directory, and convert it to a `repo.md` file.